thammit/mail/README.md

 e.g. `* * * * *` will run the task every minute, if you put `50` into the send-per-cycle field, 50 Mails per minute will be sent.

 #### SpoolSendCommand (mail:spool:send: Process newsletter sending queue)
-This command controller can be used to send mail in a queue using a site specific mail transport configuration.
+This command controller can be used to send mail in a queue.
+It's basically the same coming with TYPO3, but it uses a site specific mail transport configuration.
 See site configuration `Transport.yaml` under Integration up in this manuel.
+To make this command controller work, it is also necessary to set `transport_spool_type` to `file` or `memory`. if the type was set to `file`, the `transport_spool_type` has to be set as well, e.g. to `upload/tx_mailspool/`.
-It is not really needed by this extension, since the sending is already queued by the MassMailingCommand.
+This command controller is not really needed by this extension, since the sending is already queued by the MassMailingCommand.
 But if a developer wants to use the extended Mail-Classes `MEDIAESSENZ\Mail\Mail\(Mailer|MailMessage)` inside their own extension, it can be usefully.

 #### AnalyzeBounceMailCommand (mail:analyse-bounce-mail: Analyze bounced newsletters from a configured mailbox.)
-This command fetches returned mails from the mail account defined in the return-path field of the mail configuration module.
+This command fetches returned mails from the mail account defined in the return-path field of the MAIL configuration module.
 Depends on special headers, the reason of the return will be added to the report of the corresponding mail.

 ## Developer Stuff

-This extension make use of several packages all found at packagist.org:
+MAIL make use of several packages all found at packagist.org:
  - scssphp/scssphp (https://github.com/scssphp/scssphp)
  - pelago/emogrifier (https://github.com/MyIntervals/emogrifier)
  - league/html-to-markdown (https://github.com/thephpleague/html-to-markdown)